 Dick Moberg, Founder and CEO

 Dick has been a leading force in the neurological monitoring industry for over 30 years.
 As a recent engineering graduate in the 1970's, Dick worked for a neurosurgeon, performing intraoperative neurological monitoring as well as research on neurological injury.
-This background and the chance meeting of Gary Trapuzzano, current VP of Engineering and Manufacturing, led to the development of the first low-cost EEG and evoked potentials monitor, the Neurotrac, in 1982.
+This background and the chance meeting of Gary Trapuzzano, former VP of Engineering and Manufacturing, led to the development of the first low-cost EEG and evoked potentials monitor, the Neurotrac, in 1982.
 Over subsequent years, Dick formed two successive start-up companies that developed next-generation neurological monitoring products, the latest being Moberg ICU Solutions.
 These developments were funded through sales of research systems, profits, and grants from the National Institutes of Health as well as the Department of Defense.
 Dick continues his activities in developing future technology in neuromonitoring and informatics.
 He speaks frequently at scientific events, collaborates with multiple universities and industry partners, and is the author of several book chapters on this new topic.

-Gary Trapuzzano, Vice President of Engineering and Manufacturing
+Tom Moyer, Vice President of Engineering and Manufacturing

 Anna holds a Ph.D. degree in Biomedical Engineering from Drexel University, with special focus on multimodal signal processing and medical devices.
 She has investigated the neurological underpinnings of cognitive performance differences between healthy subjects and traumatic brain injury patients.
 Anna was a research assistant professor with the School of Biomedical Engineering at Drexel University, during which time she engaged in creating solutions that would directly benefit patients by applying a translational approach to her research.
 She joined Moberg ICU Solutions in 2014; as part of her responsibilities, she manages collaborations with research centers and private partners for the advancement of multimodal data integration for clinical use within intensive care units.